-[15]Complex cases may combine allegations of sexual misconduct and other offenses, and the UWC may not be the only University body with authority to hear a complaint.
-In such cases, the UWC will retain jurisdiction over all charges of sexual misconduct, and other charges will be heard according to the circumstances of each case.
+- [13] Complex complaints may combine allegations of sexual misconduct and other offenses, and the UWC may not be the only University body with authority to hear a complaint.
+In such cases, the UWC will retain jurisdiction over all charges of sexual misconduct, and other charges will be heard according to the circumstances of each complaint.
 In some cases, for example, the UWC may hear all charges, and, in other cases, a different decision-making body may decide the charges that do not relate to sexual misconduct.
-In cases involving multiple types of charges, the chair of the UWC will consult with the official responsible for the other relevant body and together they will determine the appropriate forum.
-If there is disagreement about the appropriate forum or manner in which to hear a case, the provost will make the final decision.

-[16] See footnote 10 for examples of interim measures that may be taken.

-[17] In cases involving sexual violence, if the fact-finder or panel chooses to consider medical or laboratory evidence, that consideration should include a trained forensic examiner's written opinion or testimony.
-Neither the fact-finder nor the panel may review documents or hear testimony covered by a legal privilege (for example, psychiatric patient records and attorney-client communications).

-[18] If a Title IX coordinator has brought a complaint on behalf of a person who is not a current or former member of the Yale community, the panel must hear that person's testimony, if he or she wishes to appear.

-[19] See footnote 10 for examples of non-disciplinary remedies.
+In cases involving multiple types of allegations, the UWC Chair will consult with the official responsible for the other relevant body and together they will determine the appropriate forum and the applicable standards of proof.
+If there is disagreement about the appropriate forum or manner in which to hear a complaint, the provost will make the final decision. - [14] See footnote 8 for examples of interim measures that may be taken. - [15] In complaints involving sexual violence, if the fact-finder or panel chooses to consider medical or laboratory evidence, that consideration should include a trained forensic examiner's written opinion or testimony.
+Neither the fact-finder nor the panel may review documents or hear testimony covered by a legal privilege (for example, psychiatric patient records and attorney-client communications). - [16] If a Title IX Coordinator has brought a complaint on behalf of a person who is not a current or former member of the Yale community, the panel must hear that person's testimony, if that person wishes to appear. - [17] See footnote 8 for examples of non-disciplinary remedies. - [18] Except for this response, neither the parties nor their representatives may communicate with a decision maker about a pending case, and the decision makers will not consider documents sent to them by third parties on behalf of the complainant or respondent. - [19] The minutes of a UWC hearing consist of a protocol annotated to indicate the time at which each phase of the process started and ended.
+The minutes do not record statements, testimony, or questions.